godager/Data-Structures-and-Algorithms-/README.md

 # Data-Structures-and-Algorithms-
 Utility methods for trees, graphs and sorting.
-Includes implementations of common algorithmic problems and manipulating data structures.
+Includes implementations of common algorithmic problems and manipulation of data structures.